All-Female Motor Racing Series Launching In 2019 As Potential Pathway To Formula 1

 “I have a reasonable understanding of the constituents of a top-class driver’s necessary skill-set.
 With proper training women are physically strong enough to tick that constituent.
 The reason why so few women have so far raced successfully at the highest levels against men may, however, be a lack of opportunity rather than a lack of capability.”

-Organizers are hopeful that the new competition will not only get more women interested in motorsport to begin with, but will also create a pathway to Formula 1 once the industry is saturated with more female drivers.
+Organizers are hopeful that the new competition will not only get more women interested in motorsport to begin with but will also create a pathway to Formula 1 once the industry is saturated with more female drivers.

 But not everyone is happy about this step.
 British racer Pippa Mann, a winner in the U.S. Indy Lights series, called it “a sad day for motorsport,” and many following her Twitter page seemed to agree with her thoughts on the matter.